minhuanli/research-notes/inference/variational/index.md

 \max_\mu \theta^T \mu - H(\mu) \text{ subject to } \mu \in \mathbb{M}.
 $$

 However, this by itself is not very useful.
-Although \mathbb{M} is convex, it is hard to describe in general (it is formed by the intersection of an exponential number of hyper-planes).
-Furthermore, $$H(\mu)$$ may be difficult to compute in general.
+Although \mathbb{M} is convex, it is hard to describe in _posts (it is formed by the intersection of an exponential number of hyper-planes).
+Furthermore, $$H(\mu)$$ may be difficult to compute in _posts.

 We will make this problem feasible by replacing